 2. To stay committed until I succeed

-I knew it wasn’t going to be easy and it may take a long time to learn all of them.
-But there is no way to play better chess without any effort so I was ready for it.
+I knew it wouldn’t be easy, and it may take a long time to learn all of them.
+But there is no way to play better chess without any effort, so I was ready for it.